 Magnolia Leaves Facts

-Magnolia Grandiflora trees have the unique ability to naturally produce pest repellent chemicals on its leaves.
+Magnolia Grandiflora trees have the unique ability to naturally produce pest repellent chemicals on their leaves.
 The compound is known as coumarins and sesquiterpene lactones are antimicrobial substances secreted from the tree to prevent insects from nesting and/or on the plant’s foliage.
 This chemical gradually wears down once leaves have fallen from the tree.
 Furthermore, there aren’t any known instances of this compound being toxic to animals or having a negative impact on the enclosure.

 Magnolia leaves have a number of characteristics that make them relatively easy to distinguish from other botanical types.
 Even though various species of Magnolia tree leaves will look slightly different, they all have similar traits I will cover with Magnolia Grandiflora in particular.
 In addition, a Grandiflora leaf will also look different depending on rather they are still on the tree or have dropped off and fallen to the ground.